 Historically black colleges and universities have an excellent academic track record.
 While only about 17 percent of black undergraduate students attend a historically black college and university, over 28 percent of African-Americans who receive bachelor's degrees obtain them from a historically black college or university.
 These colleges and universities are also leading institutions in awarding bachelor's degrees to black students in the life sciences, physical sciences, mathematics and engineering.

-California community college students who complete certain academic requirements are now guaranteed transfer to one of nine historically black college and university campus participating in a system-wide transfer agreement.
+California community college students who complete certain academic requirements are now guaranteed transfer to one of 39 historically black college and university campus participating in a system-wide transfer agreement.

 - July 16 - October 15: Apply for Associate Degree for Transfer (ADT) if you are planning to transfer to a CSU in spring

 - August 1: UC Admission Application opens up

 - September 1 - 30: Apply for UC Transfer Admission Guarantee (TAG)

 - October 1 - November 30: Apply for CSU Admission if you are planning to transfer in fall

 - October 1: Apply for FAFSA/Dream Act for next academic year